rustyeddy/rustyeddy.com/content/software/goals-and-tasks.md

 ### Minimum Viable Product (MVP)

-Before we can do anything we must establish our _goals_, this can take on many forms, such as the _Minimum Viable Product (MVP)_ established by Eric Reis in the excellent book _Lean Startup_.
+Before we can do anything we must establish our _goals_.
+This can take on many forms, such as the _Minimum Viable Product (MVP)_ established by Eric Reis in the excellent book _Lean Startup_.